Asturian Revolution of 1934: Strike and rising

 In several coal mining towns in Asturias, where the Central Asturian Carboniferous Basin is located, local unions gathered small weaponry in preparation for the strike.
 It began on the evening of 4 October, with the miners occupying several towns, attacking and seizing local Civil and Assault Guard barracks.
-At dawn on 5 October 1934 the rebels attacked the Brothers' school in Turón.
+At dawn on 5 October, the rebels attacked the Brothers' school in Turón.
 The Brothers and the Passionist Father were captured and imprisoned in the "House of the People" while waiting for a decision from the revolutionary Committee.
 Under pressure from extremists, the Committee decided to condemn them to death.
 Thirty four priests, six young seminarists with ages between 18 and 21, and several businessmen and civil guards were summarily executed by the revolutionaries in Mieres and Sama, 58 religious buildings including churches, convents and part of the university at Oviedo were burned and destroyed.

 The same day, large groups of miners advanced along the road to Oviedo, the provincial capital.
 With the exception of two barracks in which fighting with the garrison of 1,500 government troops continued, the city was taken by 6 October.
 The miners proceeded to occupy several other towns, most notably the large industrial centre of La Felguera, and set up town assemblies, or "revolutionary committees", to govern the towns that they controlled.

 Taking Oviedo, the rebels were able to seize the city's arsenal gaining 24,000 rifles, carbines and light and heavy machine guns.
 Recruitment offices drafted all workers between the ages of eighteen and forty for the 'Red Army'.
 Thirty thousand workers had been mobilized for battle within ten days.
 In the occupied areas the rebels officially declared the proletarian revolution and abolished regular money.
 The revolutionary soviets set up by the miners attempted to impose order on the areas under their control, and the moderate socialist leadership of Ramón González Peña and Belarmino Tomás took measures to restrain violence.
 However, a number of captured priests, businessmen and civil guards were summarily executed by the revolutionaries in Mieres and Sama.

 Government response

 The government in Madrid was now facing a civil war and called on two of its senior generals, Manuel Goded and Francisco Franco, to co-ordinate the suppression of what had become a major rebellion.
-Goded and Franco recommended the use of regular units of colonial troops from Spanish Morocco, instead of the inexperienced conscripts of the Peninsular Army.
+Goded and Franco recommended the use of regular colonial units from the "Army of Africa" in Spanish Morocco, instead of the inexperienced conscripts of the Peninsular Army.
 War Minister Diego Hidalgo agreed that the latter would be at a disadvantage in combat against the well-organised miners, who were skilled in the use of dynamite.
 Historian Hugh Thomas asserts that Hidalgo said that he did not want young inexperienced recruits fighting their own people and he was wary of moving troops to Asturias leaving the rest of Spain unprotected.
 In 1932, Manuel Azaña had also called the Tercio and the regulares (colonial troops) from North Africa to join in the suppression.